diego64/creating-an-agenda-based-on-spreadsheets/README.md

 With the new update, the code allows you to read data from different tabs and save it in a specific category in Google Calendar.

+NOTE: For the code to work, you need to have the Google Workspace environment and always send the code with the .gs extension.

 [PT-BR]

 Esse código é muito simples e foi desenvolvido através da necessidade do setor de eventos da minha atual empresa de capturar os dados de uma planilha (Google Sheets) e transformar em um evento no Google Calendar.

-Com a nova atualização, o codigo permite ler dados de abas diferentes e salvar em uma categoria especifica no Google Calendar
+Com a nova atualização, o codigo permite ler dados de abas diferentes e salvar em uma categoria especifica no Google Calendar.

+OBS: Para o codigo funcionar, voce precisa ter o ambiente Google Workspace e sempre enviar o cogido com a extenção .gs

 ---